StevenBerdak/ConsoleRunner/README.md

 # ConsoleRunner
 A simple lightweight library of static functions to map commands to methods.
 For use within console heavy applications to provide basic console commands and execution flow control using flags.

-Listens to System.in and runs any commands entered.
+Listens to System.in and runs any commands entered:

 ```
         ConsoleRunner.mapToFunction("command", flagArgs -> {